bustoutsolutions/siesta/Docs/memory.md

 ## Self-Owned Observer

 An observer can register as its own owner using the single-argument flavor of `addObserver()`.
-This essentialy means, “Someone else owns this observer object.
+This essentially means, “Someone else owns this observer object.
 Keep only a weak reference to it.
 Send it notifications until it is deallocated.”

 This is the right approach to use with an object implementing `ResourceObserver` that already has a parent object — for example, a `UIView` or `UIViewController`: